Gazing with Intent

 When a tzaddik looks at a sinner, he judges him favorably by activating his good eye.
 He looks, contemplates and chooses to highlight the “just a bit” – the place where the object of his gaze is not evil.

 If we strongly focus on someone’s back, he will suddenly and inexplicably feel it and turn around.
 This phenomenon exemplifies the fact that energy radiates from the eyes and influences reality.

 The sages say, “Do not judge your friend until you reach his place.”
 There are many different explanations of this saying.
-Following our exposition here, it says that we should strive to have our positive gaze be able to reach another person’s “place,” but not just where he seems to be, rather where he really is—the “just a bit” that it his positive nature.
-What happens when our gaze reaches that place, the place where a person’s essence really stands?
+Following our exposition here, we can interpret it to mean that we should strive to have our positive gaze reach another person’s “place.”
+Not just where he seems to be, but where he really is—the “just a bit” that is his positive nature.
+What happens when our gaze reaches that place where a person’s essence really stands?
 Even though the gaze is seemingly a spiritual force, it is so strong that it affects the object of the gaze.
 And so, just as two physical objects cannot occupy the same place at the same time and therefore one will push and move the other, so the active power of our eyes’ positive gaze moves the individual we are looking at favorably.

 Once again, this can only happen if the light that emanates from our eyes reaches his place, his point of “just a bit more,” where we do not perceive him as evil.
 We have to connect to him and highlight his good points.
 Our good eye, along with our active sight imprint, reaches his good point and moves him – “and you will look at his place and he is not there,” because you have actually moved him forward and higher.
 If he began to move, he will continue to move, ascending from one level of holiness to the next.
 It might all depend on our positive gaze.